andreamazz/SlideOutNavigation/README.md

 AMOptionsHeaderHeight;          // @(float), Menu header's height.
 Defaults to 22 AMOptionsImageHeight;           // @(float), Menu icon's height.
 Max value is currently 44 pixels.
 Defaults to 44 AMOptionsImageOffsetByY;        // @(float), Menu icon's offset from the top.
-Defaults to 0
+Defaults to 0 AMOptionsAnimationShrink        // @(BOOL), Enables the Shrink animation.
+Defaults to @YES AMOptionsAnimationShrinkValue   // @(float), The amount of scaling for the shrink animation.
+Defauults to @0.3 AMOptionsAnimationDarken        // @(BOOL), Enables the fadout animation.
+Defaults to @YES AMOptionsAnimationDarkenValue   // @(float), The darker alpha value of the dark overlay.
+Defaults to @0.7
 ```

 sample usage: